regen-network/regen-ledger/docs/commands/regen_query_gov_deposits.md

 ### Synopsis

 Query details for all deposits on a proposal.
-You can find the proposal-id by running "regen query gov proposals".
+You can find the proposal-id by running "<appd> query gov proposals".

 Example:
-$ regen query gov deposits 1
+$ <appd> query gov deposits 1

 ```
 regen query gov deposits [proposal-id] [flags]